Sigmarik/stack_based_processor/CONTRIBUTING.md

 **argparser** - module for parsing command line arguments.
 Used only by **main.cpp**, but is very agile and can be helpful for any program that should read command line arguments.

 **utils** - module with "orphan" functions.

-**main.cpp** - entry point of the program.
-When ran it functions as a console for stack operations.
 ## Logger Structure
 **logger** module, when initialized through ```log_init()``` function, creates file that later would be filled with logs and defines certaint importance thrashold that would prevent less important messages (like status reports) from filling the log file.
 When function ```log_printf()``` is called, it receives importance level of a message to print, and, if that importance is less then logger threshold, ignores the message.
 ## Contact Information